VeganPorkChop/CircutPython/README.md

 ![Kaz's LED Fade Video](https://github.com/kshinoz98/CircuitPython/raw/master/ezgifgif.gif?raw=true)
 #### Wiring Diagram
 ![Kaz's Wiring Diagram of LED Fade](https://raw.githubusercontent.com/kshinoz98/CircuitPython/f4be6df7eb8828500e94754d2ccb5b5c8cd2b276/Screenshot%202022-09-19%20154243.png)
+### Reflection
+When making the ranges, my basic knowlege of colors didn't help me figure out values, what did was an RGB calculator on the internet.
+Use an RGB calculator to help you visuaize your map fuction.
+In the beginning I did not use very efficient names for my variables.
+My "blue" value was called "green".
 ## CircuitPython_Servo:
 ### Description
 The assignment is teaching the student the basics of how to use a servo with interval degrees